-I thought this picture would make a great jigsaw puzzle: View and purchase here.
-An earlier illumination (Nature Garden) was made into a 500-piece conventional jigsaw puzzle, and this one will look really amazing as well as being most difficult to piece together!
+I thought this picture would make a great jigsaw puzzle, along with an earlier illumination (Nature Garden).
+Both were made into 500-piece conventional jigsaw puzzles, and they both looked really amazing as well as being most difficult to piece together!
 Both puzzles have sold out.

 After completion, or so I thought, I kept looking at my “Bird Garden” Illumination and felt that it needed a bit more colour behind the lower half elements (and perhaps even around the words “Bird Garden”.
 The previous two pictures in the series do not have so much white space, and I was suddenly not happy with all the white space in this one – around the lettering and in the body of the picture behind the lower bird of the kissing pair, the Stinking Iris and the Banana flower.
 So, on 23 January, I decided to fill it in and was much more pleased with it.